 Optoma is still less than 20 years old, but is fast becoming known as a real leader in the digital projector market – top of the field in technology, design and engineering, material quality and reliability as well as social and environmental awareness.
 Their products are known for their superb image quality and accuracy – brightness and contrast, color fidelity, range and energy, incredible detail, depth and sharpness and unsurpassed edge to edge precision in alignment and geometry.

-And the Optoma HD39HDR is the perfect example, offering the performance you would expect from a much more expensive digital projector, including 2K full HD resolution, incredibly accurate, rich and saturated colors, 50,000:1 contrast ratio and superb accuracy in image geometry.
+And the Optoma HD39HDR is the perfect example, offering the performance you would expect from a much more expensive digital projector, including 2K full HD resolution, incredibly accurate, rich and saturated colors, 50,000:1 contrast ratio and superb accuracy in image geometry and can be installed as overhead projector as well.
 For precise, highly detailed painting, drawing or copying work from a projected original image, projected onto a wall or work surface, the HD39HDR is unsurpassed in its price range, and the full 4,000 lumens of brightness make projecting with bright, crisp colors and full detail possible – even in a bright room or projected through a canvas or even heavier drawing paper.

 Even though this projector doesn’t have quite the resolution of the BenQ reviewed just above on our list of best digital projectors for artists, I can’t really describe just how breathtakingly beautiful and detailed its projection really is, how truly accurate the colors, how impactful and usable the image.
-For any kind of work, and even for the most demanding fine art installations or displays, this is a fantastic unit, and an easy choice for best mid-priced digital project for artists.
+For any kind of work, and even for the most demanding fine art installations or displays, and for movies, videos and other “non-art” uses, this is a fantastic unit, and an easy choice for best mid-priced digital project for artists.

 Now we’re getting into the silly-inexpensive range, with the Epson VS260 digital projector which, for only around 300 dollars, can nonetheless still be considered a premium unit, and is really ideal for artists and their needs.
-Indeed, while the first two recommendations in our survey of best art projectors in 2021 clearly perform better, and have extraordinarily beautiful, bright and usable projected images, the Epson VS260 is not that far behind, and at a fraction of the price of either of them.
+Indeed, while the first two recommendations in our survey of best art projectors on the market today clearly perform better, and have extraordinarily beautiful, bright and usable projected images, the Epson VS260 is not that far behind, and at a fraction of the price.